zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Anti-DDoS Basic.md

 When the Anti-DDoS Basic is enabled, Alibaba Cloud Security monitors the inbound traffic in real time.
 When massive traffic or abnormal traffic involving DDoS attacks is monitored, Alibaba Cloud Security redirects the traffic, drops malicious traffic, and passes clean traffic back to the ECS instance.
 This process is called **flow cleaning**.
 For more information, see How Anti-DDoS Basic works in the Anti-DDoS Basic documentation.

-**Note:** If Anti-DDoS Basic is enabled for an ECS instance, when the inbound traffic from Internet is higher than 5 Gbit/s, to secure the global cluster, Alibaba Cloud Security triggers a black hole to lock network access to the instance.
+**Note:** If Anti-DDoS Basic is enabled for an ECS instance, when the inbound traffic from Internet is higher than 5 Gbit/s, to secure the global cluster, Alibaba Cloud Security triggers a black hole to receive such traffic.
 For more information, see Alibaba Cloud black hole policies.

 Factors that can trigger flow cleaning include: